-Article 21.
-Upon motion duly made and seconded and motion made by Francis Muscato, Chairman Board of Selectmen, it was Unanimously Voted for the Town to reauthorize the establishment of a Transportation Revolving Account for the Council on Aging in accordance with General Law Chapter 44, Section 53E1/2, which authorization, in addition to items provided by said statute, shall provide: (1) for payment of transportation needs, vehicles, repairs, maintenance, fuel lubricants, insurance (but not including insurance of any of the Greater Attleboro Taunton Regional Authority ("GATRA") vehicles used by the Council on Aging) and salaries and expenses for part-time employees used relative thereto: (2) that departmental receipts, consisting of reimbursement of GATRA of transportation expenditures, shall be credited to the revolving fund: (3) that the Council on Aging shall be authorized to expend from such fund: and (4) that the total amount which may be expended from such fund during Fiscal Year Two Thousand Seven shall be Seventy Thousand (\$70,000.00) Dollars in accordance with the contract between the Town through its Council on Aging and GATRA.
+(By the Fire Chief) - Article 20.
+To see if the Town will vote to raise and appropriate or take from available funds in the Treasury, or any other lawful authority, a sum of money not to exceed Twenty-Five Thousand (\$25,000.00) Dollars, for the purpose of purchasing and installing a replacement generator for Fire Station 2, said sum to be expended by the Chief, or take any other action relative thereto.
+(By the Fire Chief) - Article 21.
+To see if the Town will reauthorize the establishment of a Transportation Revolving Account for the Council on Aging in accordance with General Law Chapter 44, Section 53E1/2, which authorization, in addition to items provided by said statute, shall provide: (1) for payment of transportation needs, vehicles, repairs, maintenance, fuel lubricants, insurance (but not including insurance of any of the Greater Attleboro Taunton Regional Authority ("GATRA") vehicles used by the Council on Aging) and salaries and expenses for part-time employees used relative thereto: (2) that departmental receipts, consisting of reimbursement of GATRA of transportation expenditures, shall be credited to the revolving fund: (3) that the Council on Aging shall be authorized to expend from such fund: and (4) that the total amount which may be expended from such fund during Fiscal Year Two Thousand Seven shall be Seventy Thousand (\$70,000.00) Dollars in accordance with the contract between the Town through its Council on Aging and GATRA, or take any other action relative thereto.